Rogier van der Weyden: Early life and apprenticeship

-From the second of March 1436 onward, he held the title of 'painter to the town of Brussels' (stadsschilder), a very prestigious post because Brussels was at that time the most important residence of the splendid court of the Dukes of Burgundy.
-On his move to Brussels, Rogier began using the Flemish version of his name: "Rogier van der Weyden".
+From 2 March 1436 onward, Rogier held the title of 'painter to the town of Brussels' (stadsschilder), a very prestigious post since Brussels was at that time the most important residence of the splendid court of the Dukes of Burgundy.

 Little is known about Rogier's training as a painter.
 The archival sources from Tournai were completely destroyed during World War II, but had been partly transcribed in the 19th and early 20th century.
 The sources on his early life are confusing and have led to different interpretations by scholars.
 It is known that the city council of Tournai offered eight pitchers of wine in honour of a certain 'Maistre Rogier de le Pasture' on 17 November 1426.

 However, on 5 March of the following year, the records of the painters' guild show a "Rogelet de le Pasture" entered the workshop of Robert Campin together with Jacques Daret.
 Records show that de le Pasture was already established as a painter.
 Only five years later, on the first of August 1432, de le Pasture obtained the title of a "Master" (Maistre) painter.

 His later entry into apprenticeship might be explained by the fact that during the 1420s the city of Tournai was in crisis and as a result the guilds were not functioning normally.
 The late apprenticeship may have been a legal formality.
 Also Jacques Daret was then in his twenties and had been living and working in Campin's household for at least a decade.
 It is possible that Rogier obtained an academic title (Master) before he became a painter and that he was awarded the wine of honour on the occasion of his graduation.
 The sophisticated and learned iconographical and compositional qualities of the paintings attributed to him are sometimes used as an argument in favour of this supposition.

 The social and intellectual status of Rogier in his later life surpassed that of a mere craftsman at that time.
 In general, the close stylistic link between the documented works of Jacques Daret and the paintings attributed to Robert Campin and van der Weyden are the main arguments to consider Rogier van der Weyden as a pupil of Campin.